byu-oit/handel/docs/supported-services/redis.rst

      - string
      - No
      -
      - The daily time range (in UTC) during which ElastiCache will begin taking a daily snapshot of your node group.
 For example, you can specify 05:00-09:00.
+This feature is not available on the t2 and t1 instance types.
    * - cache_parameters
      - Map<string,string>
      - No